Bike Trail Update

 The fishing pier will be closed until further notice.

-In 1841, the river was named Big Snake Creek and was part of the route used by Federal troops in the Second Seminole War to travel south from Loxahatchee.
+In 1841, the river was named Big Snake Creek and was part of the route used by federal troops in the Second Seminole War to travel south from Loxahatchee.
 In 1881, Captain William Hawkins Fulford explored the river and settled in the area known today as North Miami.
-Once discovered, other settlers ventured north from Miami and by the 1890s, pineapple and vegetable farms had sprung up along the river in the newly formed town of Ojus.
+Other settlers ventured north from Miami and, by the 1890s, pineapple and vegetable farms had sprung up along the river in the newly formed town of Ojus.
 The river linked the Everglades with Biscayne Bay.
 An Indian trading post was established at what is now Greynolds Park.
 In 1922, Big Snake Creek was renamed the Oleta River.
 The historic Blue Marlin Fish House Restaurant was established in 1938 as a commercial fishing operation and evolved into a smokehouse until the 1980s.
 Reopened in 2007, the Blue Marlin offers tasty smoked fish and wraps.